MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/assembly-how-to-quote-an-assemble-to-order-sale.md

 ## <a name="to-create-a-sales-quote-for-an-assemble-to-order-item"></a>To create a sales quote for an assemble-to-order item
 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Sales Quote**, and then choose the related link.
 2. Create a sales quote line with one line for an assembly item.
-For more information, see [Make Offers](sales-how-make-offers.md).
+For more information, see [Make Sales Quotes](sales-how-make-offers.md).
 3. In the **Qty. to Assemble to Order** field, enter the full quantity.

     > [!NOTE]